CloudFormation template Parameters syntax - Amazon CloudFormation

 Password parameter

 The following example declares a parameter named DBPwd of type String with no default value.
-The NoEcho property is set to true to prevent describe stack calls, such as the describe-stacks Amazon CLI command, from returning the parameter value.
+The NoEcho property is set to true to prevent the parameter value from being displayed in stack descriptions.
 The minimum length that can be specified is 1, and the maximum length that can be specified is 41.
 The pattern allows lowercase and uppercase alphabetical characters and numerals.
 This example also illustrates the use of a regular expression for the AllowedPattern property.

 JSON